Deep Learning for Detecting Robotic Grasps: Abstract

 \section{Abstract}

-We consider the problem of detecting robotic grasps in an RGB-D view of a scene containing objects.
+We consider the problem of detecting robotic grasps in an \RGBD view of a scene containing objects.
 In this work, we apply a deep learning approach to solve this problem, which avoids time-consuming hand-design of features.
 This presents two main challenges.
 First, we need to evaluate a huge number of candidate grasps.
-In order to make detection fast, as well as robust, we present a two-step cascaded structure with two deep networks, where the top detections from the first are re-evaluated by the second.
+In order to make detection fast and robust, we present a two-step cascaded system with two deep networks, where the top detections from the first are re-evaluated by the second.
 The first network has fewer features, is faster to run, and can effectively prune out unlikely candidate grasps.
 The second, with more features, is slower but has to run only on the top few detections.
-Second, we need to handle multimodal inputs well, for which we present a method to apply structured regularization on the weights based on multimodal group regularization.
-We demonstrate that our method outperforms the previous state-of-the-art methods in robotic grasp detection, and can be used to successfully execute grasps on a Baxter robot. \footnote{This work was first presented at ICLR 2013 as a workshop paper.}
+Second, we need to handle multimodal inputs effectively, for which we present a method that applies structured regularization on the weights based on multimodal group regularization.
+We show that our method improves performance on an RGBD robotic grasping dataset, and can be used to successfully execute grasps on two different robotic platforms. \footnote{Parts of this work were presented at ICLR 2013 as a workshop paper, and at RSS 2013 as a conference paper.
+This version includes significantly extended related work, algorithmic descriptions, and extensive robotic experiments which were not present in previous versions.}